Mexico national football team

+From 1946 to 1961, it was a member of NAFC, the former governing body of football in North America and a predecessor confederation of CONCACAF, and also a member of PFC, which was a unified confederation of the Americas.

 Mexico has qualified to seventeen World Cups and has qualified consecutively since 1994, making it one of six countries to do so.
 Mexico played France in the first match of the first World Cup on 13 July 1930.
 Mexico's best progression in World Cups has been reaching the quarter-finals in both the 1970 and 1986 World Cups, both times as host.
+They will play host for the third time in 2026.

+Mexico is the most successful national team in its confederation with 15 official continental titles, winning 13 titles in CONCACAF's premier continental competition (3 CONCACAF Championship titles and 10 CONCACAF Gold Cup titles), one CONCACAF Nations League and one CONCACAF Cup.
+Globally, Mexico is the only national team from CONCACAF and the only non-European or South American team to have won an official global FIFA competition for senior national teams, winning the FIFA Confederations Cup in 1999.
+Regionally, it also won two NAFC Championship titles (organized by NAFC, the former confederation for the North American zone), one North American Nations Cup (organized by NAFU), and two gold medals at the Central American and Caribbean Games.

-Mexico is historically the most successful national team in the CONCACAF region, having won eleven confederation titles, including eight CONCACAF Gold Cups and three CONCACAF Championships (the precursor to the Gold Cup), as well as two NAFC Championships, one North American Nations Cup, one CONCACAF Cup and two gold medals of the Central American and Caribbean Games.
-It is one of eight nations to have won two of the three most important football tournaments (the World Cup, Confederations Cup, and Summer Olympics), having won the 1999 FIFA Confederations Cup and the 2012 Summer Olympics.
-Mexico is also the only team from CONCACAF to have won an official FIFA competition, winning the 1999 FIFA Confederations Cup.
-Although Mexico is under the jurisdiction of CONCACAF, the national team was regularly invited to compete in the Copa América from 1993 to 2016, finishing runner-up twice – in 1993 and 2001 – and obtaining the third-place medal on three occasions.
+It is one of eight national teams to have won two of the three most important global football competitions that are recognized and endorsed by FIFA (World Cup, Confederations Cup, and Olympic football tournament), having won the 1999 Confederations Cup and the 2012 Olympic football tournament.
+Although Mexico is under the jurisdiction of CONCACAF, the national team was invited since 1993 to participate in the Copa América, which is CONMEBOL's top continental competition, finishing runners-up twice (1993 and 2001), and obtaining third place in three editions.

 History

 Early years

 Football in Mexico was first organized in the early 20th century by European immigrant groups, notably miners from Cornwall, England, and in later years Spanish exiles fleeing the Spanish Civil War.

-Mexico's first match was played against Guatemala, which Mexico won 3–2.
-A series of international friendlies were played against the national representation of Guatemala on 9, 12 and 16 December 1923.
-The match on 9 December was played in Parque España which Mexico won 2–1.
-On 12 December, the match ended in a 2–0 win for Mexico, and the final game of the series ended in a 3–3 draw.
+The team's first match was played on 9 December 1923 at Parque España in Mexico City, beating Guatemala 2–1, which was the first match of a series of international friendlies played against Guatemala.
+The second match played on 12 December was won by Mexico 2–0, and the final match of the series, played on 16 December, ended in a 3–3 draw.
 The manager for this team was Rafael Garza Gutiérrez.

 It would be another four years before the national team would be represented in international friendlies.
-On 19 June 1927, Mexico faced Spain, drawing 3–3.
-During this series, the squad also played against the Uruguayan club Nacional de Montevideo, losing 1–3.
+Mexico faced Spain, drawing 3–3 on 19 June 1927.
+During this series, the team also played against Nacional de Montevideo, losing 1–3.